Why Study Modern and Classical Languages?

 - French: In French courses, you will increase your understanding of the historical, philosophical, religious, and artistic development of French and Francophone cultures, and empathy for Francophone peoples.
 Knowledge of French opens the doors of companies in France and in other French-speaking parts of the world (Canada, Switzerland, Belgium, and North and sub-Saharan Africa).

-- German: The German Studies major equips you for diverse occupations such as business, international relations, politics, theology, philosophy, science, technology, engineering, music, literature, and media.
+- German: The German Studies minor equips you for diverse occupations such as business, international relations, politics, theology, philosophy, science, technology, engineering, music, literature, and media.
 Germany is the most populous member of the European Union and plays a key role in international trade, US employment, the G8, the G20, and NATO, and has made major contributions to literature and film.

 - Latin American and Latina/o Studies: The Latin American and Latina/o Studies (LALS) program prepares students to flourish in the vibrant and increasingly interconnected Americas.
 The LALS major consists of 36 hours of coursework including an introduction to Latin American and Latina/o Studies, Spanish language courses, electives from multiple disciplines and departments, a senior capstone seminar, and one semester of study abroad in Latin America.